Capital punishment in the Gambia: Post-independence developments

 In August 1991, Mamadu Jarju, a prisoner and a criminal suspect, was tortured and ultimately died in custody due to his mistreatment while in custody.
 Two police officers were judged to have been responsible for Jarju's death, and they went on trial in October 1991.
 In February 1992, the Supreme Court of The Gambia found them guilty of "assault occasioning bodily harm" and sentenced them to three years' imprisonment; a third officer was acquitted.
 Following that court decision, Gambia's Director of Public Prosecutions appealed both the acquittal and the court's failure to convict the other two officers of murder, as a murder conviction could have led to a death sentence.
 In December 1992, the third officer's acquittal was affirmed on appeal, but the Court of Appeal of The Gambia ruled that the other two officers should have been convicted of murder for Jarju's death, and they were sentenced to death afterwards.

 In April 1993, President Jawara formally proposed abolishing the death penalty.
 The Gambian Parliament passed bills to remove the country's death penalty laws from their criminal code in April 1993 by overwhelmingly supportive margins.
 Between independence in 1965 and the initial abolition in 1993, only one execution, that of Danso, was carried out in the country.

-In 1994, President Yahya Jammeh took power following a coup.
-In 1995, President Jammeh reinstated the death penalty.
+In 1994, Yahya Jammeh took power following a coup.
+In 1995, Yahya Jammeh reinstated the death penalty.